1st Summer Semester 2008 HISTORY 2311 DR. MARLETTE REBHORN

 For the grade of B:

-In addition to the two course contacts, the student must take all 5 tests and make an overall course average of
+Option One: In addition to the two course contacts, the student must take all 5 tests and make an overall course average of 80% (24 out of 30 questions) AND complete one analytical book report as described in the HISTORY 2311 DIL Blackboard site.
+This means you may go below 24 on some tests, but above on others for an average of 24.

-In addition to the two course contacts, the student must take all 5 tests and make a 24 or better on each test
+Option Two: In addition to the two course contacts, the student must take all 5 tests and make a 24 or better on each test.
+This means you never go below 24 on any test.
+There are no further requirements for the grade of "B" with this option.

-For the grade of A
+For the grade of A:

-In addition to the two course contacts, the student must take all 5 tests and make an overall course average of
+In addition to the two course contacts, the student has two options to earn an A.

-Option Two: In addition to the two course contacts, the student must take all 5 tests and receive 24 or better on each test, and submit only one book report.
+Option Two: In addition to the two course contacts, the student must take all 5 tests and receive 24 or better on each test, AND the produce one analytical book report as described in the History 2311 DIL Blackboard site.
+This means you never go below 24 on any test.

 DEADLINES

-Test 1 Friday, May 30, 2008
+Test #1: Thursday May 30, 2012

-Test 4 Thursday, June 19, 2008
+Test #4 Wednesday, June 19, 2012

-Test 5 Thursday, June 26, 2008
+Test #5 Wednesday, June 26, 2012

 All these deadlines will be strictly enforced!
-There will be no extensions for these deadlines, and you will NOT receive credit for any work (either tests, retests, or book reports) submitted after the forgoing deadlines.
+There will be no extensions for these deadlines, and you will NOT receive credit for any work (either tests, retests, or book reports) submitted after the foregoing deadlines.

 TESTING POLICY